 10 essential phrases for your holiday

 Egyptians are warm, friendly, and welcoming to foreign tourists, and while many speak good English locals really smile on those who try their hand at a little Arabic.
-These Egyptian phrases could help you barter as well as banter, snagging a souvenir for a bargain price at the bazaar:
+These Egyptian phrases could help you barter as well as banter, snagging a souvenir for a bargain:

 - Yes - Eye-wa